TALlama/calville/characters/marcus.md

 Marcus is an inventor and a millionaire many times over, and has used his wealth to great purpose.
 He is one of Cal's largest donors, and uses his considerable talents to consult with the local FBI.

-Sam Smith is often at his side or tending to his many businesses.
+Sam Smith is often at his side or tending to his many businesses, or wrapping up lose ends related to his FBI contracts, as when she helped [dispose][s01e03] of Timothy Simmons on Marcus' orders.

 His son Orson is not what he had hoped.